EKarton/Lecture-Video-to-PDF/README.md

 ### Description

 Want to go through lecture videos faster without missing any information?
 Wish you can **read** the lecture video instead of watching it?
 Now you can!
-With this python application, you can convert lecture videos to a PDF file!
+With this python app, you can convert lecture videos to PDF files!
 The PDF file will contain a screenshot of lecture slides presented in the video, along with a transcription of your instructor explaining those lecture slide.
 It can also handle instructors making annotations on their lecture slides and mild amounts of PowerPoint animations.

 ### Table of Contents